Felsir/MonogameTetrisTutorial/Docs/2-3-MovingPieces.md

     }
 ```

 [^1]:There is a specific algorithm in Tetris for random pieces, which is another topic later.
 For now, we stick with the simple random function.
+After a few plays with the 'puser' random function, you will understand why!

 ## The Player
 Finally we have arrived at the player!
 What does the player object control?